-Led by Professor Alexandra B. Carter, our Faculty Clerkship and Judicial Relations Committee (“Committee”) includes Professors Kellen Funk, Gillian Metzger, Ronald Mann, David Schizer, and Colleen Shanahan.
+Led by Professor Elora Mukherjee, our Faculty Clerkship and Judicial Relations Committee (“Committee”) includes Professors Kate Andrias, Sara Cleveland, Elizabeth Emens, Kellen Funk, Philip Hamburger and Assistant Dean Andrea Saavedra.
 Other key faculty members and administrators serve as friends of the Committee to move the OJC’s mission forward.
 OJC is grateful for their active participation and leadership in CLS’s Clerkships effort.

 We are grateful for our faculty’s commitment to the success of our students and alumni in the Clerkships process.
 Here are five concrete ways that you, as faculty, can assist candidates in the application process.